HaneenI/Heart_Disease/README.md

 # Heart_Disease
-This project aims to study the likelihood of having heart diseases.
+This project aims to study the likelihood of having heart diseases